TIBHannover/diaspora/wp2/t2.1/v1.0/README.md

 # We have two folders here
       1. mappings: contains all the mapping files.
       2. pipeline: contains all the codes, scripts used to transform the diaspora database into rdf.

+# Install prerequisites and dependencies:
+  ## steps to install Jenkins:
+     - For installing jenkins; you shoud have:
+       - 256 MB of RAM
+       - 1 GB of drive space (although 10 GB is a recommended minimum if running Jenkins as a Docker container)

 # pipeline Folder: